2: TIME DOESN’T STAND STILL IN MAIDSTONE.

-‘Preferable to treating you to more of my possessions,’ he fired back.
-However, he was aware he shouldn’t be too scathing in his discourse reliant, as he was, upon the demon on his doorstep for the payout for his phenomenon.
-A minute or so later he returned from the upstairs bathroom with the glass.
+‘Yes, but you stay right there,’ he instructed, pointing at the doorstep.
+He felt it was preferable to treat Diamonde as a potential thief rather than treat him to more of his possessions.
+A minute or so later he returned from the upstairs bathroom with the H20.
 Kai took it, provided a cursory nod of appreciation that managed to set his fringe loose again and took a sip, though hardly enough to justify his apparent dire need for it.

 ‘What’s that?’
 Mower said in reaction to a noise emanating from the lounge before heading there to investigate.